Nonverbal learning disorder is a learning disorder that has many

 lack nonverbal reasoning skills.

-While many people with Asperger's syndrome have nonverbal learning
+While many people with ASD have nonverbal learning

 disorder, not all do.
 Likewise, many people with nonverbal learning disorder do

-not have Asperger's syndrome.
+not have ASD.
 Although these disorders are separate, they both

 involve similar differences in processing information and those affected may